 If there is one bake that I love, it is cheese scones, especially if they come fresh from the oven and I get to eat them once they are cool.
-All I need is lots of butter and a cup of tea and I am in heaven.
+All I need is lots of butter and a cup of tea, heaven.

-Scones are so much easier to make than many make them put to be.
+Scones are so much easier to make than many think.
 All you need is a light hand, refrain from kneading and keep all the ingredients as cool as possible.
 Simple.
 You can catch up on other tips here.

-I love the spreading of a little mustard on the baked scones, as they cool and the cheese starts to firm up it creates a lovely mustardy crust to the top.
-Use regular English mustard but if you can, try them with Wasabi Mustard, hot and super tasty it works really well on these scones.
+I love the spreading of a little mustard on these baked scones then as they cool and the cheese starts to firm up it creates a lovely mustardy crust to the top.
+Use regular English mustard but if you can, try them with Wasabi Mustard, hot and super tasty.

 Makes 6 large scones